seatable/restic-backup-docker/README.md

 | `B2_ACCOUNT_ID`              | Required only for backblaze backend     |                                                                                                 |
 | `B2_ACCOUNT_KEY`             | Required only for backblaze backend     |                                                                                                 |

-### Volumes

-- `/data` - This is the data that gets backed up.
-Just mount wherever you want to it in the container and restic will take care of the backup.

-### Logs

-Logs are written inside the container to `/var/log/` and mounted as volume to `/opt/restic/logs`.

 ## Example docker-compose

 ```yaml